Sri Lanka by Local Rail

 Overnight: EKHO Ella or Similar (B, L)

 Upon arrival at Nanu Oya, we will take a short drive to Nuwara Eliya.
-Nestled deep in tea plantation country at an elevation of 1,800 meters, Nuwara Eliya enjoys a cool climate, which makes it a refreshing contrast to the coastal regions.
+Nestled deep in tea plantation country at an elevation of 1,800 metres, Nuwara Eliya enjoys a cool climate, which makes it a refreshing contrast to the coastal regions.
 Often referred to as ‘Little England’, the town is dotted with charming red telephone boxes, Victorian-era architecture, and beautiful rose gardens—all remnants from its time as a hill retreat for the English and Scottish pioneers of Sri Lanka’s tea industry.
 The cool mountain air offered a perfect escape, and many indulged in pastimes like golf, cricket, polo, and even fox hunting.

-Our next stop is the Pedro Tea Estate and Tea Factory, where you’ll be guided through the entire tea manufacturing process, from grading to packaging.
+This morning after breakfast, we’ll begin our day with a visit to a Sri Lankan specialty Tea Estate and Tea Factory, where you’ll be guided through the entire tea manufacturing process, from grading to packaging.
 You’ll have the chance to meet the tea pickers as you take a walk through the lush plantations, and finish by sampling some of the final product.
-Established in 1885, the factory sits on the very spot where James Taylor planted the first tea bushes that would lead to the commercialisation of Ceylon tea.
+James Taylor planted the first tea bushes that would lead to the commercialisation of Ceylon Tea in Nuwara Eliya in 1885.
 While Assam Tea was introduced to Sri Lanka in 1840, it was Taylor’s efforts in the 1860s that helped the country become the world’s 4th largest producer of tea, after China, India, and surprisingly, Kenya.

-After the tour, we’ll enjoy a sit-down lunch at the prestigious Nuwara Eliya Golf Club.
+After the tour, we’ll enjoy a sit-down lunch at Nuwara Eliya Golf Club.
 Founded in 1889 by Scottish soldiers, the golf course is one of the oldest continually operating clubs in Asia, originally serving British servicemen and officials stationed in the area.

 The evening is free for you to relax and enjoy at your leisure.